This temporary change in procedure was terminated on May 14, 2021.

 It will take place by telephone or videoconference unless a judge orders otherwise.

 The judge may require you and the other party or parties to provide more financial information.

 In some cases, an “Amicus” (a lawyer who does not represent any party but helps the Court) may make submissions to the judge in your hearing.
 Generally, an Amicus may be involved in more complex cases, for example, where there is corporate income, previously imputed income, or lack of adequate financial information and one party is self-represented.
 You will be told whether an Amicus will take part in your hearing before the hearing.

-Find information on preparing for a family court hearing on the Family Cases Resources web page and on telephone and video hearings in the Guide to Remote Proceedings and eNews - What to expect in a family or small claims hearing held by telephone or video.
+Find information on preparing for a family court hearing on the Family Cases Resources web page and on telephone and video hearings in the NP 21 Virtual Proceedings in the Provincial Court and eNews - What to expect in a family or small claims hearing held by telephone or video.